Firehawk6/Pizza/README.md

-Starting this im just going to put the bas of what i had in mind at this moment of working on the game.
+Starting this im just going to put the base of what i had in mind at this moment of working on the game.
 The basics is just what i wanted for v0.0.0.1 i feel like this brushed the surface of starting out that it will be a good lookback image for me in the future.
 IDK call me weird.
 Who and What?
-So you are pilot piloting the Pizza (names of player and Pizza are still TBD.
+So you are a pilot piloting the Pizza (names of player and Pizza are still TBD.
 Time? i think i have an answer but still putting that together.
 Location?
 Space duh.
 Why?
 TBD